 “Procurement Procedure”, as defined in accordance with Recital (B) of the Agreement.

-“Project”, development of a 1,435 mm standard gauge railway line in the Rail Baltic/Rail Baltica (RB) corridor through Estonia, Latvia and Lithuania aimed at eliminating the technical bottleneck due to the gauge differences (1,520 mm vs. the EU standard of 1,435 mm).
+“Project”, development of a 1,435 mm standard gauge railway line in the Rail Baltica (RB) corridor through Estonia, Latvia and Lithuania aimed at eliminating the technical bottleneck due to the gauge differences (1,520 mm vs. the EU standard of 1,435 mm).

 “Provisional Completion Certificate”, as defined in accordance with Clause 7.5